swapgmre/techtinder/notes.md

 -Create PATCH /profile/edit API
 -Create PATCH /profile/password API => forgot password API -Make sure validate all data in every POST, PATCH APIs

+-Create Connection Request Schema
+-Send Connection Request API
+-Proper validation of data
+-Think abou all corner cases
+-$or query $and query in mongoose/mongoDB and other query selectors -schema.pre("save") function
+-Read the article about compund indexes
+-Why do we need index in DB?
+-What are the advantages and disadvantages of creating index -ALWAYS THINK ABOUT CORNER CASES